 Join us in Vancouver for the launch of Kristina Bresnen‘s debut poetry collection, Pascal’s Fire!
-The event will take place on Thursday, June 15.
+Kristina will read from the collection, followed by a Q&A and book signing.
+Local poets Heidi Greco and Hari Alluri will also read.
+The event will take place at the Historic Joy Kogawa House on Thursday, June 15 at 7PM PDT.

 Grab your copy of Pascal’s Fire here!